PacktPublishing/Penetration-Testing-with-Shellcode/README.md

 By the end of this book, you will have become an expert in Shellcode and will understand how systems are compromised both at the operating system and network level.
 ## Instructions and Navigation
 All of the code is organized into folders.
-Each folder starts with a number followed by the application name.
-For example, Chapter02.
+For example, Chapter07.